Q14siX/homeassistant-apps/README.md

 #### `import_export_helfer`
 This app is a helper for import and export tasks in Home Assistant.
 It helps process selected content and data more easily for backup, restore, and migration workflows.

+#### `hacs_extension_manager`
+Home Assistant app for backing up, removing, installing, and restoring HACS extensions.
+The app uses a responsive Ingress web interface and is visible only to Home Assistant administrators.